bodleian/image-processing/README.md

 derivatives_gen.generate_derivatives_from_tiff(tiff_filepath, output_folder)
 ```

-To access the validation and conversion functions separately so they can be integrated into a workflow system like goobi:
+To access the validation and conversion functions separately so they can be integrated into a workflow system like Goobi:

 ```python
 from image_processing.derivative_files_generator import DerivativeFilesGenerator